-- 3. Specifically, said defects manifest themselves when, despite Defendant's statements, the lid of the pressure cooker is removable with built-up pressure, heat and steam still inside the unit.
+- 3. Specifically, said defects manifest themselves when, despite Defendants' statements, the lid of the pressure cooker is removable with built-up pressure, heat and steam still inside the unit.
 When the lid is removed under such circumstances, the pressure trapped within the unit causes the scalding hot contents to be projected from the unit and into the surrounding area, including onto the unsuspecting consumers, their families and other bystanders.
-The Plaintiff in this case was able to remove the lid while the pressure cooker retained pressure, causing him serious and substantial bodily injuries. - 4.
-Defendant knew or should have known of these defects but has nevertheless put profit ahead of safety by continuing to sell its pressure cookers to consumers, failing to warn said consumers of the serious risks posed by the defects, and failing to recall the dangerously defective pressure cookers regardless of the risk of significant injuries to Plaintiff and consumers like him. - 5.
-As a direct and proximate result of Defendant's conduct, the Plaintiff in this case incurred significant and painful bodily injuries, medical expenses, lost wages, physical pain, mental anguish, and diminished enjoyment of life.
+Plaintiff in this case was able to remove the lid while the pressure cooker retained pressure, causing her serious and substantial bodily injuries and damages. - 4.
+On October 26, 2023, the Consumer Products Safety Commission ("CPSC") announced a recall of more than 900,000 of Defendant's pressure cookers model numbers NS-MC60SS8, NS-MC60SS9, and NS-MC80SS9, which includes the subject pressure cooker, after receiving "31 reports of incidents in which the contents were expelled under pressure, including 17 reports of burn injuries, some of which involved reports of second-degree and severe burns.."2 - 5.
+Defendant knew or should have known of these defects but has nevertheless put profit ahead of safety by continuing to sell its pressure cookers to consumers, failing to warn said consumers of the serious risks posed by the defects, and failing to recall the dangerously defective pressure cookers regardless of the risk of significant injuries to Plaintiff and consumers like her.